patrick22414/SROIE-dev-old/README.md

 My development repo for ICDAR 2019 Robust Reading Challenge on Scanned Receipts OCR and Information Extraction (SROIE) with PyTorch.

-(Yes I made a typo in the repo name.)

 ## TODOs

 1. Branch the network and increase horizontal receptive field.